terryaney/KatApp.Provider/katapp documentation.md

 ### Template Event Handlers

 [Templates](#Templates) are a powerful tool in Kat Apps.
 However, when you create a new template Kaml file, if you need event handlers to run, registering those handlers is different than normal.
 Because the template is loaded one time regardless of how many KatApps are configured to use it.
 To function properly, an event handler for each _KatApp_ that uses a template would need to be registered.
-To accomplish this, you use the global `$.fn.KatApp.templateOn` method call.
+To accomplish this, you use the global `$.fn.KatApp.templateOn` method call because within the template script, there would be no concept of a _Kaml View_ since the template could be used by any application/view.

-**`$.fn.KatApp.templateOn = function( templateName: string, events: string, fn: FunctionDelegate )`**
+**`$.fn.KatApp.templateOn = function( events: string, fn: FunctionDelegate )`**

-The syntax is exactly the same as normal event handling except for the `templateName` parameter.
-This could be hard coded, but the preferred way to pass the template name is to use the `{thisTemplate}` token.
+The syntax is exactly the same as normal event handling except for the `global variable` reference.

 ```javascript
 // Sample event handler registration in **Kaml View**...